-Annual Boiler Inspections are undertaken on 'in service' traction engines by Boiler Surveyors or Inspectors who are either employed by a corporate body or they work for themselves as an independent inspector.
+Boiler Inspections are undertaken on traction engines by Boiler Surveyors or Inspectors who are either employed by a corporate body or they work for themselves as an independent inspector.

-If an owner chooses to use an Independent Boiler Inspector the NTET recommends that the owner requests the Boiler Inspector to use the NTET’s Written Scheme of Examination and Inspection Documents as shown in Part 4 of the Engine Owners Code of Practice.
-The inspector should also carry Professional Indemnity insurance.
+If an owner chooses to use an Independent Boiler Inspector the NTET recommends that the Boiler Inspector bases inspection on the NTET’s Written Scheme of Examination and the associated Inspection Report Documents, as shown in Part 4 of the Engine Owners Code of Practice.

 Professional Indemnity Insurance

 The Independent Inspector should hold proof that Professional Indemnity insurance is in force.